 A PENNY SAVED IS…WELL, A PENNY SAVED

-Here’s the deal, we all like shiny new things, we all enjoy the guilty pleasure of pulling out our credit card every now and again, and why not, it’s all part of that whole instant gratification thing.
+Here’s the deal, we all like shiny new things, we all enjoy the guilty pleasure of whipping out our credit cards every now and again, and why not, instant gratification’s not a bad thing.

 Where’s the YES! factor?

-In those days I enjoyed few things more than riding my bike, and it showed.
-Meaning the old girl was pretty banged up, especially the seat, which was faded, cracked, and torn.
+As a kid I enjoyed few things more than riding my Schwinn Stingray, and it showed, meaning the old girl was pretty beat up, including the seat, which was faded, cracked, and torn.

 Of course I couldn’t afford a new one so there was no sense in dwelling on it.

-But then during one of my chance visits to the shop I something distinctive caught my eye―a seat cover.
+Then during one of my routine visits to Nick’s bike shop something caught my eye―a seat cover.